Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 Read more: Anxious Attachment After a Breakup.

-Emotions might surface later — sometimes much later.
+But feelings often surface later — sometimes much later.

 Avoidant attachment regulates through distance.

-That distance can look like indifference, but often it’s protection.
+That distance can look like indifference, but it’s often protection.

 Read more: Avoidant Attachment and Emotional Distance.